AI Summary of Peer-Reviewed Research

 Research area:PsychologyPsychological controlLongitudinal study

-Why the authors say this matters: The authors conclude that the validated CPPCS offers a comprehensive and differentiated way to assess parental psychological control in Chinese settings using multi-informant and longitudinal designs.
+The authors conclude that the validated CPPCS offers a more comprehensive and differentiated way to assess parental psychological control in Chinese settings.
+They say it supports the use of multi-informant and longitudinal designs, meaning data collected from more than one reporter and at more than one time point.

-What worked and what didn't: The three-dimensional structure of the CPPCS was invariant among fathers, mothers, and adolescents, and remained invariant over time.
-The analyses also found different predictive effects of the individual psychological control dimensions on adolescent developmental outcomes, and differences between adolescent and parent reports.
+The three-dimensional CPPCS structure was invariant among fathers, mothers, and adolescents, and it was also invariant over time.
+The study also found different predictive effects for the individual psychological control dimensions on adolescent developmental outcomes, and differences between adolescent reports and parent reports.

 Key points